hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And often treat professor with contempt.
 >
 > Bel.
-Without connection, 'tis the strangest thing,
+Without connection, it is the strangest thing,
 >
 > How to these balls they can such numbers bring.
 >